 Summer Forum: Compassionate Communicating

 We receive communion each week.
 We do so in a community of faith.
 It should come as little surprise that communication shares the root of these words.
-You’ve probably experienced at one point or another in your own life what happens because of bad communication, misunderstanding, or manipulation.
-Three key questions come to mind for thought:
+You’ve probably experienced what happens because of bad communication, misunderstanding, or manipulation.
+Three key questions come to mind:

 1. What would it be like to explore a way of changing how we communicate so that we could better understand one another?